 The window was right opposite me.
 That was not where it should have been.

 I shut my eyes again and pulled the duvet up over my head to make sure I was blotting out the image properly.

-I lay there stifling and breathless, trying to figure out if I was still dreaming and confident, well, sort of, that if I looked again the window would be where it usually was, to the left of my bed.
+I lay there stifling and breathless, trying to figure out if I was still dreaming.
+I was confident, well, sort of, that if I looked again, the window would be where it usually was, to the left of my bed.

-Then another senseless thing happened.
+Then another ridiculous thing happened.
 My brother walked into the room and yelled out, “Hey big sis get your ass out of bed.”

 Typically, I would have responded with an equally rude rebuke.

 The hitch is I don’t have a brother…

 I was by now nearly suffocating under the covers.
 Waves of panic swept over me, leaving me dizzy and nauseous.

 I could feel him over me, ready to pull the cover off and reveal the absurd reality I was experiencing.

 The next moment he was there, looking down at me with a smirk.
 His dark eyes dancing with humour, a lock of hair hanging over his pale forehead.
 Then he flashed me a smile and winked.